Self-Reliance and Welfare Resources

 Those struggling with addiction or compulsive behaviors can attend a recovery support group to receive support, help, and fellowship from others in similar circumstances as well as from volunteer Church-service missionaries and facilitators.
 Meetings are free and confidential and do not require a referral.
 Leaders and other members are also welcome at the meetings and can help the member feel comfortable attending.

 Search here to find a recovery meeting in your area.
 A general addiction recovery meeting is held in South Weber each week.
-Please contact Elder and Sister Malais for more information:

 Employment